-Overview of major topics in the study of drug abuse and dependency, i.e., history, drugs of abuse, models of prevention, addiction and treatment, and local and national policy.
+Overview of major topics in the study of alcohol and drug misuse, i.e., history, drugs of abuse, models of prevention, addiction and treatment, local and national policy.
 (L)

 HUSEV 21 Intro. to Physiological/Psychological 3 units Effects of Drug Abuse